rickmansfield/ReduxProject/README.md

 * 9 A [ x ] Add in an ADD_MOVIE case to movieReducer.js.
 * 9 B [ x ] Make this new case return a version of state with new movie values passed in through the payload.
 * 9 C [ x ] Create an action creator for addMovie in movieActions.js.
-* 10 A [ ] Find the component that triggers the adding of a movie and connect the addMovie action.
+* 10 A [ x ] Find the component that triggers the adding of a movie and connect the addMovie action.
 (Found using chrome dev tools under components)
-* 10 B [ ] Create and connect the necessary event handlers to call addMovie.
+* 10 B [ x ] Create and connect the necessary event handlers to call addMovie.
-* 10 C [ ] Add in push('/movies/) after calling your action to trigger a redirect.
+* 10 C [ x ] Add in push('/movies/) after calling your action to trigger a redirect.

 #### Build out the favorites reducer
 > *Alright!
 Now that the movie reducer is complete, you have the chance to build a reducer from scratch to handle favorite movie functionality.
 We will also work on combining reducers.*

-* 11 [ ] Create a reducer file for handling business logic for favorites.
+* 11 [ x ] Create a reducer file for handling business logic for favorites.
 Include the following state values in your initialState setup:
   -  favorites: an array of movie objects
   -  displayFavorites: a boolean that holds if favorite elements should be displayed in app

-* [ ] **Import your new reducer file into the ./reducers/index.js file.** As a start, only add a default case to the switch statement.
+* 12 A [ ] **Import your new reducer file into the ./reducers/index.js file.** 12 B [ ] As a start, only add a default case to the switch statement. (back in favoritesReducer.js)

 * [ ] **In reducers/index.js, use the combineReducers method to connect both movies and favorite movies to redux.**